indygreg/PyOxidizer/docs/managing_projects.rst

 Inspecting Python Distributions
 ===============================

-The ``Python Building`` phase of the lifecycle entails downloading special pre-built Python distributions and then linking them into a larger binary.
-You can find the location of these distributions in your project's ``pyoxidizer.bzl`` configuration file.
+``PyOxidizer`` uses special pre-built Python distributions to build binaries containing Python.

 These Python distributions are zstandard compressed tar files.
 Zstandard is a modern compression format that is really, really, really good.